 Don't make things complicated.
 Keep It Simple, Stupid--K.I.S.S.
 There's nothing wrong with creating multiple offers to a variety of lists and subscribers.
 Keep them all separate.
 Use one landing page per each campaign.
 Do not include multiple offers on one landing page.

 Again, trust is vital to closing your sales.
 You need more than just trust in your landing page to increase the UI/UX for your subscribers.
 There are things to consider for the opt-in piece, which is referred to as the follow-up series.
 A consistency within your messaging or email will keep your subscribers' attention.

 If the messaging differs in tone and feel from your landing page, you open up yourself to be vulnerable.
 There's a chance people could lose trust in your offer, which seriously hurts your chances of converting them.

 More marketers realize the power behind using video to achieve marketing goals.
 Think about you as the end user here.
 You're presented with a video about a service or a product.
 Are you more likely to stay and learn what the content is in a video where you are only required to listen?
 Or would you prefer to si through blocks of graphics and text to find the answer?
 Videos give prospects the answers they want and quickly.

 Limit The Number Of Your Links

-Think about the end user when it comes to adding links to your unique landing page campaigns.
+Think about the end user when it comes to adding links to your landing pages.
 You want to attract their attention from the start and keep them on your page.
 Links to outside content or exit routes pull their attention o your content and place it elsewhere.
 It opens you up again to be vulnerable and losing them entirely.
 Limit the number of links you post.
-Even better, have no links unless it’s tied to your campaign.
+It's better to have zero links unless it's tied to your campaign.

 Get To The Right Audience